 At what point do you decide to upgrade your house size?
 Is it because of family reason with the coming of a new baby or work reason with more companies encouraging work from home policy or you simply need bigger space?
-In this article, we are going to focus on when to consider upgrading your house size.
+In this article, we will focus on when to consider upgrading your house size.

 When to consider upgrading your house size